 Step 2.
 Plug the disabled iPod Touch into the computer and click Start.

 Step 3.
 The software should detect that your iPod is disabled.
-Click Confirm to continue.
+Select Advanced Mode and click Confirm to continue.

 Step 4.
 If your iPod Touch is not recognized, click the question mark for instruction.

 Step 5.
-Put your iPod Touch in DFU mode following the guide on the program.
+Put your iPod Touch in Recovery mode or DFU mode following the guide on the program.

 Step 6.
 The program will then display the information of your iPod Touch.
 It is important for you to make sure the info is correct.

 Step 7.
 Click Repair if you have verified the info.
 The program will begin to unlock your iPod Touch.
 After it is unlocked, the iPod Touch will reboot and can be used again.

 Note: All data will be erased after the repair.
 If you have a backup, you can restore the iTunes/iCloud backup when setting up the iPod Touch later.

 If you don't have access to a computer right now, there is a way allowing you to fix the disabled iPod without a computer: erasing the iPod Touch with iCloud.